humanhighway/inventingwithmonster.github.io/src/pages/20200302-can-i-use-framer-motion-with-styled-components.md

 ---
 title: Can I use Framer Motion with Styled Components?
 description: "Framer Motion is fully compatible with Styled Components.
-Take a look at how simple the two work together."
+Find out how."
 author: mattperry
 date: "20200302"
 ---